kaustubhagarwal18/Kafka_basic/README.md

 # Wifi Data extractor for TU Delft

 A python application which extracts data from the [Cisco Prime](https://www.cisco.com/c/en/us/products/cloud-systems-management/prime-infrastructure/index.html) infrastructure of TU Delft and streams the data to [Apache Kafka](https://kafka.apache.org/) to be used by researchers.
+The following queries can be fetched by the producers -
+- Client Stats
+- Client Sessions
+- Client Details
+There is a producer program for each query which pushes data to different topics(Daily,Monthly,Vendor) and a consumer program which collects the data and writes it to a csv file.

 ## Getting Started